 Free Of Interruptions

 When transacting with smart contracts, you can be assured that there will be no interruptions from third parties that may affect your decisions or agreement.
-You will be solely responsible for the choices that you make and will empower you to conclude deals on your own.
+You will be solely responsible for your choices, and it will empower you to conclude deals on your own.

 Furthermore, you do not have to wait for confirmation or verification from any third party, making the entire process free from manipulation.

-With the increase in hacking in cyberspace, people have become incredibly cautious with keeping their information and documents safe from piracy.
-By using smart contracts, you will have access to a completely safe website to store your information and documents away from cybercriminals.
+With the increased cyber hacking, people have become incredibly cautious about keeping their information and documents safe from piracy.
+By using smart contracts, you can access a completely safe website to store your information and documents away from cybercriminals.

 These websites are encrypted with the most stringent level of coding that is almost impossible to hack into.
 You can rest assured that you have a secure place to keep your sensitive data.

 Smart contracts will facilitate a more efficient performance.
-With a combination of speed, accuracy, and automation, the entire contract process is facilitated efficiently without errors, interruptions, or the intervention of third parties and/or a middle man.
-The smart contract also has the ability to process large numbers of transactions with greater efficiency in rapid time.
+With speed, accuracy, and automation, the entire contract process is facilitated efficiently without errors, interruptions, or the intervention of third parties or a middleman.
+The smart contract can also process large numbers of transactions more efficiently in rapid time.

 Processing paperwork and documents manually can be quite time-consuming.
 With smart contracts, all of this is processed digitally, thus saving you a lot of valuable time.
 Since all processing is conducted in the virtual world, this eliminates the need for paper.
 This is also a fantastic thing in terms of the environment.

-Digital processing allows you extra time to conduct business without any restraints as opposed to being held back with monotonous administrative work.
+Digital processing allows you extra time to conduct business without restraints instead of being held back by monotonous administrative work.

-This is also accurate and comprehensive as the smart contract includes an entire record of every single detail of all the terms and conditions of that contract.
+This is also accurate and comprehensive as the smart contract includes an entire record of every detail of that contract’s terms and conditions.
 Essentially, your processing will be done quicker, cheaper, and error-free.

 When working digitally, there is always the chance that you could lose your documents or information inadvertently.
 The great thing about smart contracts is that they always come with a backup.
-All of your papers will have many duplicates on the blockchain, so there is very little chance of you losing it.
+Your papers will have many duplicates on the blockchain, so there is very little chance of you losing them.

 Moreover, they record all important documents permanently and with great detail.
-This is easily retrievable at any time.
+It’s easily retrievable at any time.

-Smart contracts enable users to create any agreement that they wish, working in accordance with some defined rules that make their deals more significant.
+Smart contracts enable users to create an agreement they wish, working per some defined rules that make their deals more significant.
 All parties must adhere to the rules that the contract binds them to.

 Disadvantages Of Smart Contracts

-Although the disadvantages are far less than their advantages, it is important to know what the drawbacks to using them could be.
+Although the disadvantages are far less than their advantages, it is important to know the drawbacks of using them.

-Transparency is a fantastic characteristic of smart contracts, but some crucial elements require privacy.
-While some smart contract examples such as Hyperledger give users the option to create a private agreement, others such as Ethereum don’t offer the same level of privacy to their users.
+Smart contracts’ transparency is a fantastic characteristic, but some crucial elements require privacy.
+While some smart contract examples, such as Hyperledger, give users the option to create a private agreement, others, such as Ethereum, don’t offer their users the same level of privacy.

 If the contract code is not perfect and has bugs in it, this can be a problem.
-Parties involved in the agreements are therefore very reliant on a programmer to jump in if anything goes wrong.
-The truth is, the same thing that makes it secure means that it’s not entirely accessible, and this can be limiting in the real world where things do go wrong.
+Parties involved in the agreements rely on a programmer to jump in if anything goes wrong.
+The truth is, the same thing that makes it secure means that it’s not entirely accessible, and this can be limiting in the real world where things go wrong.

 As much as it is accurate that the processing will be error-free, there is a very tiny possibility that wrong information may be stored at the beginning.
-If that is the case, the entire process will be regarded as an error due to the inclusion of false information.
+If that is the case, the entire process will be regarded as an error due to false information.

 The beauty of smart contracts is that it is self-executing.
+If a hacker manages by some small chance to infiltrate, any illegal activity they initiate will also be self-executing.
 This can be particularly helpful in most instances.
-If a hacker, however, manages by some small chance to infiltrate, any illegal activity that they initiate will also be self-executing.

 Vague Rules Around Government Regulation and Taxation

-Because the technology and concept of self-executing concepts is new, there is a lot of uncertainty around government regulations, taxation, etc.
+Because the technology and the concept of self-executing concepts are new, there is a lot of uncertainty around government regulations, taxation, etc.

 Questionable Legal Regulation

 The contract executes every time the requirements are met.
-But what happens, if say, you pay your rent deposit fulfilling your side of the agreement.
+But what happens if, say, you pay your rent deposit, fulfilling your side of the agreement?
 This triggers the owner to release the access key at the same time.
-However, before you move in, an incident in the apartment block means that you can’t move in on the set date.
+However, before you move in, an incident in the apartment block means you can’t move in on the set date.